Love lives not in bright fire but in drab coals,

 Feeding on itself in righteous strife;

-Dressed orange and gold two lovers sway in dance
+Dressed orange and gold sweet lovers sway in dance

 And lusty tongues lick upward at the sky,